Delaware Traffic Ticket Fines & Penalties

 - Running a red light or a stop sign

 Exact Delaware traffic ticket fines will vary by court.
 You will be able to find the amount that your ticket is for on the citation itself, along with your options for paying it.
-If you have questions about your amount or you are unable to determine exactly what you are meant to pay, you should contact the court listed on your citation for further information.
+If you have questions about your amount or you are unable to determine exactly what you are meant to pay for your Delaware traffic fines, you should contact the court listed on your citation for further information.